 Clematis are among the most decorative and spectacular of all the flowering vines.
-They are a varied group of mostly woody, deciduous vines, though Clematis armandii is evergreen and a few are herbaceous perennials.
-There is great variety in flower form, color, bloom season, foliage effect and plant height.
+They are a group of mostly woody, deciduous vines, though Armand clematis (Clematis armandii) is evergreen, and a few are herbaceous perennials.
+There is great variety in flower form, color, bloom season, foliage effect, and plant height.
 There are clematis species and cultivars suitable for all areas of South Carolina.

-Hybrid clematis vines are spectacular, with a profusion of flowers in white, blue, violet, purple, pink, red and bicolors.
+Hybrid clematis vines are spectacular, with a profusion of white, blue, violet, purple, pink, red, or bicolor flowers.
 The large-flowered hybrids may have blooms ranging from four to ten inches in diameter and as many as 100 or more blooms per plant in a season.

-There are three general flower forms: small white flowers in loose clusters; bell or urn-shaped flowers; and flat or open flowers.
-Many of the species have fragrant blooms, which is not true of most hybrids.
+There are three general flower forms: flowers in loose clusters; bell or urn-shaped flowers; and flat or open flowers.
+Many of the species have fragrant blooms, with the exception of most hybrids.
 Small-flowered species offer a range of fragrances from almond to hot cocoa.

-Hundreds of species and thousands of varieties are available.
-Their bloom time ranges from February or March until frost.
-The fruit is often showy as well, being a ball-shaped, “feathered” structure.
+Hundreds of species and thousands of cultivars are available.
+Their bloom times range from February or March until frost.
+Butterflies and hummingbirds are attracted to clematis flowers.
 As cut flowers, clematis are long-lasting.
+The fruit is typically a showy ball-shaped, “feathery” structure.
 The seedpods are used in dried flower arrangements.
-Butterflies and hummingbirds are attracted to clematis.

 The most devastating problem of clematis is a fungal stem rot and leaf spot called clematis wilt.
-The plant or part of the vine collapses suddenly and within a few days, the stem and leaves turn black and die.
+The two fungi credited with causing clematis wilt are Phoma clematidina and Ascochyta clematidina.
+With this disease, the plant or part of the vine suddenly collapses, and within a few days, the stem and leaves turn black and die.
 Cut off and destroy all the affected parts.
-If you have planted your clematis with two buds below the ground, it will usually grow back from the base the following year.
-Plants in their first year of growth seem to be more susceptible than established specimens.
+Rake up and dispose of fallen foliage.
+If the clematis was planted with two buds below the ground, it will usually grow back from the base the following year.
+Plants in their first year of growth seem to be more susceptible than established vines.
 This is a disease mainly of large-flowered hybrids.
-Small-flowered hybrids, the species and their cultivars are less susceptible to wilt.
-Try the lovely s mall-flowered species if you have had trouble with wilt in the past.
+Small-flowered hybrids, the species and their cultivars, are less susceptible to wilt.
+Therefore, try one of the lovely small-flowered species if there has been trouble with wilt in the past.

 Clematis like to be grown with “their heads in the sun and their feet in the shade.”
-Clematis need at least 6 hours of sun to flower best, but in South Carolina they will benefit from some shade during the afternoon.
-Flowers of some red, blue and bicolored large-flowered hybrids fade if they get too much sun.
-These should be planted in eastern exposures or partial shade.
+They need at least 6 hours of sun to flower best, but in South Carolina they will benefit from some shade during the hot afternoon.
+Flowers of some red, blue, and bicolored large-flowered hybrids fade if they get too much sun.
+These should be planted in eastern sunlight exposures or partial shade.

 Though the plant’s stems and foliage should be in sun, the roots like a cool, moist environment.
-The soil should be kept cool and shaded by low groundcover plants or perennials that have shallow, noninvasive roots.
-A 2-inch layer of mulch or stone paving also provides a cool root environment.
-Most clematis can be grown here with protection of the plant base and roots from the summer sun.
+The soil can be kept cool and shaded by planting low groundcover plants or perennials that have shallow, noninvasive roots.
+Alternately, a 2-inch layer of mulch also provides a cool root environment.
+Most clematis can be grown in South Carolina as long as the plant base and roots are protected from the afternoon summer sun.

 Avoid planting in extremely wet locations.
 The site should be open enough to allow for air movement around the plants, but protection from strong winds is also desirable.

-Soil in the planting area should be prepared to a depth of 2 feet in an area about 3 feet wide.
-Incorporate one-third by volume compost or well-rotted manure to improve aeration and drainage.
+Soil in the planting area should be prepared to a depth of 18 inches deep and 12 to 15 inches wide.
+Incorporate compost or planting mix 20% by volume in the soil to improve aeration and drainage.

 After amending the soil for planting, dig a hole to accommodate the root system.
 Cut stems back to 12 inches in height.
 This will help the plant branch as it begins to grow and will reduce the chance of stem breakage during the planting process.
 Clematis are most often container-grown, as they do not withstand much root disturbance.

 Provide support for the vine.
-Supports must be thin since this plant climbs by twining the bases of its leaves around a support and cannot grasp thick branches or heavy trellising.
-Latticework or trellises can be used if placed a few inches from the wall for ventilation and if large enough to support the vine.
+However, these supports must be thin since clematis vines climb by twining the bases of the leaves around a support.
+They cannot grasp thick branches or heavy trellising.
+Latticework or trellises can be used if clematis are placed a few inches from the wall for ventilation and if large enough to support the vine.
 Poles can be used for supporting smaller, less vigorous vines.
-Arbors are suitable for the larger, more vigorous types of clematis.
-Some gardeners choose to let the plants sprawl over the ground, over woodpiles and over other plants.
+Arbors are suitable for the larger, more vigorous types of clematis, such as the Armand clematis.

 Water deeply once a week in dry seasons.
-Vines need at least an inch of water a week either from rain or irrigation.
-Renew mulch to a 2-inch depth in late spring after the soil has warmed unless a groundcover or other method is used to cool the root environment.
-Work a good general fertilizer gently into the soil surface in spring.
-Do not feed clematis during flowering.
-In the autumn, a mulch of well-rotted manure or compost will be beneficial.
+Vines need at least an inch of water a week, either from rain or irrigation.
+Renew mulch to a 2-inch depth in late spring after the soil has warmed, unless a groundcover or other method is used to cool the root environment.
+A soil test is always the best method for determining the fertilization needs of clematis.
+For more information on soil testing, see HGIC 1652, Soil Testing.
+Do not fertilize clematis while it is flowering.

-Clematis are divided into three groups based on the pruning methods used for each.
+Clematis are divided into three groups based on the recommended pruning methods used for each.
 The pruning method that is used depends mainly on the time of year the plant flowers.
-If you are not sure what group your plant is in watch it for a year to see when it blooms.
-Because vines will likely be tangled, and dormant vines may appear lifeless, make cuts carefully.
+If unsure what group the plant is in, then watch it for a year to see when it blooms.
+Make cuts carefully as the vines will likely be tangled, and dormant vines may appear lifeless.

-Group A Early-Flowering Clematis: Plants in this group bloom in early spring, generally in April and May, from buds produced the previous year.
+Group 1 Early-Flowering Clematis: Plants in this group bloom in early spring, generally in April and May, from buds produced the previous year.
 Prune these back as soon as possible after bloom but no later than the end of July.
 Do not cut into woody trunks.
-Plants in this group include C. alpina, C. macropetala, C. armandii and C. montana.
+Plants in this group include C. alpina, C. macropetala, C. armandii, and C. montana.

-Group B Large-Flowered Cultivars: Large-flowered hybrids bloom in mid-June on short stems from the previous season’s growth and often again in late summer on new growth.
+Group 2 Large-Flowered Cultivars: Large-flowered hybrids bloom in mid-June on short stems from the previous season’s growth and often flower again in late summer on new growth.
 Prune in February or March by removing dead and weak stems, then cut back remaining stems to the topmost pair of large, plump green buds.
 This should be a fairly light pruning.
-Plants in this group include: ‘Nelly Moser,’ ‘Miss Bateman,’ ‘Lasurstern,’ ‘Duchess of Edinburgh,’ ‘Mrs. Cholmondeley’ and others.
+Plants in this group include: ‘Nelly Moser,’ ‘Miss Bateman,’ ‘Lasurstern,’ ‘Duchess of Edinburgh,’ and ‘Mrs. Cholmondeley’.

-Group C Late-Flowering Clematis: Plants in this group flower on the last 2 to 3 feet of the current season’s growth.
+Group 3 Late-Flowering Clematis: Plants in this group flower on the last 2 to 3 feet of the current season’s growth.
 Some types begin blooming in mid-June and continue into the fall.
 In February or March, cut each stem to a height of about 2 to 3 feet.
-Plants in this group include: C. viticella, C. x jackmanii, C. terniflora, ‘Perle d’Azur,’ ‘Royal Velours,’ ‘Duchess of Albany’ and others.
+Plants in this group include: C. viticella, C. x jackmanii, ‘Perle d’Azur’, ‘Royal Velours’, and ‘Duchess of Albany’.

 Species & Cultivars

-Alpine Clematis (C. alpina) grows 6 to 8 feet tall, blooms April and May.
-Flowers are nodding, small, bell-shaped, lavender or purple-blue.
+Alpine Clematis (C. alpina) grows 6 to 8 feet tall and blooms in April and May.
+Flowers are nodding, small, bell-shaped, lavender, or purple-blue.

 Armand’s Clematis (C. armandii) grows 15 to 30 feet tall, blooms April and May.
 Two-inch creamy white blooms in large clusters; has a strong vanilla scent in warm weather.
 This vigorous evergreen clematis has rich green, leathery leaves.
-You can cut this vine to the base to rejuvenate.
+This vine can be cut to the base to rejuvenate.